 Sometimes, the stomach of a person with gastroparesis may take a very long time to empty the food into the intestine for absorption.
 Other times, the stomach may pass the food very quickly.

-When blood sugar levels are too high it puts a person with diabetes at greater risk of the following:
+Blood sugar levels that are too high put a person with diabetes at

 - kidney damage

 - eye damage, such as retinopathy and cataracts